danogurtsov/ethernaut_solutions/README.md

 - Every folder is a Brownie project where I simulated an exercise
 - I use "attack.py" script to run everything.
 It is the only thing to run.
 - I use "report.py" to show the balance changes on selected timestamps

+# NOTES
+- In most exercises an attacker have to deploy its own contract.
+I avoided making these smart-contracts secure to keep code cleaner, but imagine that an attacker protects its every smart-contract with "onlyOwner" modifiers.